 Identifying your live chat toolset

 Live chat can take place in a variety of locations, including but not limited to your website.
 Other options include social media, SMS and email.
+Businesses either have an in-house team or outsource live chat services and choose their tools accordingly.
 We will walk you through each of these options and offer some tips on how to use the browser extension.